Dodowingster/Project-Paleo-Maiden/character_designs/amargasaurus/CazaAmarga_profile.md

 ## Trivia

 * Her childhood friendship with Sastrei Taurus (Carnotaurus) is a nod to real-life paleontology; the fossil remains of both the Amargasaurus and the Carnotaurus were found during the same expedition in Argentina, symbolizing their shared origins.
 * Her family name, **Dicrae**, is derived from the **Dicraeosauridae** family her species belongs to.
-This family is known for its distinctive spinal formations, a trait Amarga is both proud of and burdened by.
+This family is known for its distinctive spinal formations, a trait Amarga is both proud of and burdened b\y.
 * Her rivalry with other sauropods like Ajax Apato (Apatosaurus) reflects the paleontological distinctions between the Diplodocidae and Dicraeosauridae families within the larger Diplodocoidea superfamily.